Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Keep the default setting
     - **Data Protection**
     - Keep the soft delete blob checked - A deleted object will remain in place for 7 days untill when it can be recovered
+    - **Tags**
+    - No changes
+    - **Review+Create**
+- Once a storage account is created, you can access it under resources and locating it by its name and it will have options of Containers, file shares, tables and queues - each consistent with the 4 basic types of features